banuka20431/banuka20431/README.md

 # Hi there, I'm Banuka 👋
-**Undergraduate at USJ | Passionate Developer**
+**Undergraduate at USJ | Passionate Developer | Backend & System Design Enthusiast**

-I am a dedicated student at the **University of Sri Jayewardenepura** with a deep interest in building efficient software and exploring the depths of computer science.
-Currently, I'm honing my skills in backend logic and modern web technologies.
+I am an undergraduate student at the **University of Sri Jayewardenepura (Faculty of Technology)** with a keen interest in backend development, system design, and exploring the depths of computer networks.
+Currently, I'm honing my skills in robust server-side logic, scalable database architectures, and system administration.

 ---